chuwyton/TokyoGTFS/README.md

 +++ API Key can be found here: https://developer-tokyochallenge.odpt.org/oauth/applications?locale=en +++
 Then put this apikey in a file called `apikey.txt` where python scripts are provided, or provide it as command line arguments for the script, like `python3 <script_name>.py -a YOUR-APIKEY`.

++++ This Key can also be found in LastPass, under "Tokyo GTFS Key" in Shared-Content Tools

 Running